SMART Boards or Flat Panel Screens in all Classrooms

 All Prince classrooms are equipped with projectors to aid teachers in presenting material through traditional lecture or demonstration activities.
-All classrooms are also equipped with SMART Boards.
+All classrooms are also equipped with SMART Boards or Flat Panel screens.
 This technology allows the teachers and students to interact with the information displayed by the projector.
-Objects can be moved around, drawings and annotations can be made, presentations can be advanced all directly from the SMART Board without the need to walk back to a computer or use a wireless remote.
+Objects can be moved around, drawings and annotations can be made, presentations can be advanced all directly from the board or screen without the need to walk back to a computer or use a wireless remote.
 When completed, the entire presentation can then be saved and made available for students who may need assistance in taking notes.

 High School and Middle School Student Laptops